tempo-io/html-to-image/README.md

 <h1 align="center">html-to-image</h1>

+> **<h3>ℹ️ Note</h3>**
+>
+> This repository is a fork of the html-to-image package originally created by bubkoo.
+> Since the original package is no longer actively maintained, we maintain this fork.
+>
+> It is currently used in the Custom Charts project.  https://github.com/tempo-io/custom-charts

 <p align="center"><strong>✂️ Generates an image from a DOM node using HTML5 canvas and SVG.</strong></p>

 <p align="center">Fork from <a href="https://github.com/tsayen/dom-to-image" rel="nofollow">dom-to-image</a> with more maintainable code and some new features.</p>